 You probably know that as a freight broker, you’re required to cultivate an eye for detail, and hone your expertise across a wide range of subjects.
 This includes business know-how, and the skills required to run any successful company, as well as specific, practical considerations, such as setting up your brokerage, getting licensed and obtaining your freight broker bond.

 Let’s go through four of the most recommended and authoritative training books, so that you’re well-prepared to choose the best ones for you.

 1. Start Your Own Freight Brokerage Business

-One of the most comprehensive, and most up-to-date, training resources is Start Your Own Freight Brokerage Business, which is now in its fourth edition ($19.95).
+One of the most comprehensive, and most up-to-date, training resources is Start Your Own Freight Brokerage Business, which is now in its fifth edition ($19.95).
 Written and printed by the renowned Entrepreneur Magazine, this book has also has been recommended by JPL Enterprises International, an established freight broker school.

 This is a comprehensive manual that covers topics such as making your first business steps, getting licensed and obtaining your surety bond, organizing and managing your processes, hiring employees, marketing your brokerage and setting your finances straight.

 2. The Freight Broker Training Guide

 If you’re looking for the best way to complement your freight broker education, the Freight Broker Training Guide ($60) — compiled by the Freight Movers School — is your trustful companion.
 This training resource has been written by a team of experts who each boast more than 30 years in the industry, so it’s bound to help you on your way of becoming a broker.

 The Freight Broker Training Guide contains the step-by-step process that you need to follow in order to start your brokerage with insider’s information from the authors who are active freight brokers or trainers.
 You can learn about building relationships with shippers, doing your paperwork, as well as tips about your rates, billing and payments.
 It also gives you an additional book with terms and definitions, a metric conversion chart and common load board abbreviations.